-Action Against Hunger recognises its responsibility to be alert to the risks of modern slavery in both our business and our supply chain and our Modern Slavery Policy sets out our working practices in relation to the issues of slavery, servitude, human trafficking and forced or compulsory labour and our responsibilities under the Modern Slavery Act 2015.
+Action Against Hunger recognises its responsibility to be alert to the risks of modern slavery in both our business and our supply chains.
+Our Modern Slavery Policy sets out our working practices in relation to the issues of slavery, servitude, human trafficking and forced or compulsory labour and our responsibilities under the Modern Slavery Act 2015.